xgds/ansible-provision/README.rst

 docker build --file=DockerfileCheckoutPrep --compress --squash -t xgds-basalt .
 '''

-Run this command to save the new image:
+Run this command from outside to save the new image:

 '''
-docker save -o xgds_basalt_docker.tar xgds-basalt bzip2 xgds_basalt_docker.tar
+docker ps -a  # get the id of the container you are running docker commit <containerID> xgds-basalt docker save -o xgds_basalt_docker.tar xgds-basalt bzip2 xgds_basalt_docker.tar
 '''